Updates from the Diocesan Treasurer's Office

 Through thediocese.net Website

-From now until June 15, 2020, diocesan staff members are glad to help through this time of uncertainty by providing an online giving portal for congregations that do not yet have ways to collect their offering electronically.
+From now through the end of the summer, diocesan staff members are glad to help through this time of uncertainty by providing an online giving portal for congregations that do not yet have ways to collect their offering electronically.
 The Diocese of Virginia office has created a link to receive offerings for individual congregations.
 Use the link below and ask individuals to put the name and town of the congregation in the memo line.
 Our staff will send you a report of your offerings, along with your check, after the 10th of each month.
 Questions?
 Contact Stephanie Gurnsey Higgins.

 Here’s the link to include in your communications: http://bit.ly/DOVChurch